OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 - **ABUSE CASES**
     - Will contain a table with all abuse cases identified during the workshop.
 - **COUNTERMEASURES**
-    - Will contain a table with the list of countermeasure possible (light description) imagined for the abuse cases identified.
+    - Will contain a table with the list of possible countermeasures (light description) imagined for the abuse cases identified.
-    - This sheet is not mandatory but it can be useful to know if, for an abuse case, a fix is easy to implement and then can impact the risk rating.
+    - This sheet is not mandatory, but it can be useful (for an abuse case to know), if a fix is easy to implement and then can impact the risk rating.
-    - Countermeasure can be identified by the AppSec profile guy during the workshop because an AppSec guy must be able to perform attacks but also to build or identify defenses (it is not always the case for the Pentester profile guy because this profile generally focus on attack side only, so, the combination Pentester + AppSec is very efficient to have a 360 degree view).
+    - Countermeasures can be identified by the AppSec profile during the workshop, because an AppSec person must be able to perform attacks but also to build or identify defenses (it is not always the case for the Pentester profile because this person’s focus is generally on the attack side only, so, the combination Pentester + AppSec is very efficient to have a 360 degree view).

-This is the representation of each sheet along with a example of content that will be filled during the workshop:
+This is the representation of each sheet along with an example of content that will be filled during the workshop:

 *FEATURES* sheet: